 Fountain of Luck

 It is said by many that touching the fountain under the Sombrilla will bring good luck on your final exams.
-It is only good to touch it during finals and not any other time because then it will give you bad luck.
+However, it is only good to touch the fountain during finals; touching it at any other time is rumored to give you bad luck.

 Golf Cart Parade